-Here's an ingredient list for store-bought processed food sprinkles and chocolate bars:
+For example, here's an ingredient list for store-bought processed food sprinkles and chocolate bars:

-S.A.D.
-(Standard American Diet) Wilton Red and White Sparkling Sprinkles: Ingredients: SUGAR, CONFECTIONER'S GLAZE, RED 40 LAKE, CARNAUBA WAX, RED 40
+- S.A.D.
+(Standard American Diet) Wilton Red and White Sparkling Sprinkles Ingredients: Sugar, Confectioner's Glaze, Red 40 Lake, Carnauba Wax, Red 40

-S.A.D.
-(Standard American Diet) Wilton Dark Green Sugar Sprinkles: Ingredients: SUGAR, CONFECTIONERY GLAZE, YELLOW 5, BLUE 1, CARNAUBA WAX
+- S.A.D.
+(Standard American Diet) Wilton Dark Green Sugar Sprinkles Ingredients: Sugar, Confectionery Glaze, Yellow 5, Blue 1, Carnauba Wax

 Traditional store-bought chocolates and sprinkles are highly processed and contain refined GMO sugar, GMO soy, GMO dairy, artificial flavors, and food colorings.

-Expert Tips + Ingredient Substitutions For Dark Chocolate Cups with Pistachios and Goji Berries
+Karielyn's Expert Tips + Ingredient Substitutions

-Here are some expert tips to make this recipe perfectly:
+Here are some of my expert tips to make this recipe perfectly:

-Want More Healthy Plant-Based Vegan No-Bake Dessert Recipes?
+Want More Healthy Plant-Based No-Bake Dessert Recipes?